yugabyte/yugabyte-db/docs/content/preview/admin/yb-admin.md

 * affinitized_leaders in cluster configuration may be replaced with multi_affinitized_leaders.

-* Tablespaces do not inherit cluster level placement information, leader preference and read replica configurations.
+* Tablespaces don't inherit cluster-level placement information, leader preference, or read replica configurations.

 {{< /note >}}